marknorrapscm/serverless-media-portal/README.md

 * Netlify
   * This is what I use.
 I have several apps running under different sub-domains on my website so I manually deploy the whole lot using the Netlify CLI rather than adding them all to the CI/CD chain.

+It is important to note that, because this is a single page React app, directly linking to or refreshing on the `/watch` or `/settings` page will cause an error unless you correctly configure your host to redirect to `index.html`.
+This is simple but often overlooked; it is covered in the [deploy-to-s3 readme](docs/deploy-to-s3.md).
+This is an issue with all SPA's and isn't specific to this project.

 <p>&nbsp;</p>